DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Design-Mandate.md

+# Design Mandate

-In no particular order theses are
+In order to best facilitate maintenance and update of SSIS packages the following guidelines are more than strongly urged In no particular order theses are:
 - Connection managers **MUST** be used to simplify testing of the package against different DBs.
 This will also simplify deployment.
 - Credentials of stored connection to Banner **MUST** be protected.
 Thus the entire BIDS project